-During a special 32 county congress meeting in the Citywest Hotel in Dublin, the Gaelic Athletic Association voted in favour of the abolition of Rule 21 by a clear and overwhelming majority.
+At a special 32 county congress the Gaelic Athletic Association votes in favour of the abolition of Rule 21 by a clear and overwhelming majority.

 In the rule-book since 1903, Rule 21 banned members of the British army and police-force can as well as members of the security forces in Northern Ireland from joining GAA clubs and taking part in Gaelic games.